 Program areas at United Way of Greater Houston

-See Schedule OCreating Opportunities for People to Prosper - Together we work to create opportunities for individuals and families to thrive and to achieve what every family wants: a pathway to self-sufficiency and a sustainable quality of life.
+Creating Opportunities for People to Prosper - See Schedule OCreating Opportunities for People to Prosper - Together we work to create opportunities for individuals and families to thrive and to achieve what every family wants: a pathway to self-sufficiency and a sustainable quality of life.
 This work and our investments are focused on ALICE (Asset Limited, Income Constrained, Employed).
 ALICE represents those who are working but struggle to afford the basic necessities of housing, food, childcare, health care, and transportation.
 Guided by research and data, United Way focuses on and invests in high-quality programs aimed at serving ALICE and those living below the Federal Poverty Level, a group which collectively makes up 47% of the population in the Greater Houston Area.
-Last year, through the various programs of this initiative, United Way assisted the following groups in the Greater Houston Area: - More than 700,000 individuals received help rebuilding their lives after crises through basic needs assistance, mental health services, housing and emergency shelter, domestic violence services, substance abuse services and assistance with needs such as transportation and life skills.- Families and neighborhoods received help becoming self-sufficient and strong through job skills and career readiness, financial coaching and literacy courses, credit-building, parenting classes, family counseling, health care and basic needs assistance through the United Way THRIVE collaborative which gives families the tools, resources, and support to achieve financial stability.- Young people received help building a foundation for future success through early childhood education, out-of-school enrichment, mentors, summer grants, and other academic, parent, and family engagement support through our United Way Bright Beginnings, Out 2 Learn, MATH programs, and partnerships.- Seniors remained strong and independent through help with daily living, nutritious meals, home visits and care, social interaction and a citywide support network and advocacy for senior issues.
+The Integrated Client Journey allows clients to create their own customized pathways based on their goals and needs and orchestrates programs to make it easy for clients to engage across services, breaking down barriers and helping ensure success.
+Last year, through the various programs of this initiative, and with the collaboration of our Navigators and the Integrated Client Journey, United Way assisted the following groups in the Greater Houston Area: - More than 700,000 clients across 13 regions received help rebuilding their lives after crises through basic needs assistance, mental health services, housing and emergency shelter, domestic violence services, substance abuse services and assistance with needs such as transportation and life skills.
+Seniors and Veterans remained strong and independent through help with daily living, nutritious meals, home visits and care, social interaction and a citywide support network and advocacy for senior issues. - Families and neighborhoods received help becoming self-sufficient and strong through job skills and career readiness, financial coaching and literacy courses, credit-building, parenting classes, family counseling, health care and basic needs assistance through the United Way THRIVE collaborative which gives families the tools, resources, and support to achieve financial stability.
+More than 66,000 families were helped to establish a pathway to financial stability.- Young people received help building a foundation for future success through early childhood education, out-of-school enrichment, mentors, summer grants, and other academic, parent, and family engagement support through our United Way Bright Beginnings, Out 2 Learn, MATH programs, and partnerships.
+Through these programs, more than 7,000 children were provided valuable educational opportunities.

-See Schedule ODisaster Preparedness and Recovery - In times of disaster, United Way of Greater Houston provides critical information and resources to invest in immediate relief and to lead long-term recovery efforts.
+Disaster Recovery, Resiliency, and Preparedness - See Schedule ODisaster Recovery, Resiliency, and Preparedness - In times of disaster, United Way of Greater Houston provides critical information and resources to invest in immediate relief and to lead long-term recovery efforts.
 Year-round, we plan, prepare, and work to help our neighbors and our community be better positioned when disaster strikes.
-In April 2022, United Way of Greater Houston partnered with OneStar to bring the annual Houston Nonprofit Disaster Summit to the entire Lone Star State.
+These programs now include our 211 Strike Team and the GHDA.
 Year-round, United Way of Greater Houston leads and convenes Long-Term Recovery Committees representing each county in our service area: Fort Bend Recovers, Harris County Long-Term Recovery Committee, MC Cares, and Waller County Recovery Committee.
 The funds raised for disaster and long-term preparedness are not considered campaign revenue and are not commingled with any other revenue or any other internal or external fund.